AmelBL/AmelBL/README.md

 ## :sassy_man:  About me

 - 👋 Hi, I’m @AmelBL,
-- 🧠 I am specialized in combinatorial optimization and machine learning for embedded systems and computer networks,
+- 🧠 I specialize in combinatorial optimization and machine learning for embedded systems and computer networks,
-- 👀 I’m interested in problem solving,
+- 👀 I’m interested in Artificial Intelligence,
-- 🌱 I’m currently learning Web developmenet, I use Django for Backend and React JS for Frontend.
+- 🌱 I’m currently learning Web developmenet, Django for Backend and React JS for Frontend.
 I do some Web designing using Figma,
 - 💬 Ask me about ``` topics = [ "Combinatorial optimization", "Python", "Java"] ```,
 - 💞️ I’m looking to collaborate on any innovative projects,